Individual Savings Accounts (ISAs)

 ISAs remain one of the most tax efficient solutions for your savings.
 On 1 July 2014, several restrictions were removed to improve flexibility and transfer options.

-You'll also be able to transfer new and previous years' ISA investments from Stocks and Shares into Cash, and vice versa, as opposed to previous rules which restricted cash ISAs being transferred into Stock and Shares ISAs.
+You'll also be able to transfer new and previous years' ISA investments from Stocks and Shares into Cash, and vice versa, as opposed to previous rules which didn’t allow stocks and shares ISAs to be transferred into Cash ISAs.

 What is an ISA?